heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 For example, the StatefulSet controller ensures that the running Pods match the current pod template for each StatefulSet object.
 If you edit the StatefulSet to change its pod template, the StatefulSet starts to create new Pods based on the updated template.
 Eventually, all of the old Pods are replaced with new Pods, and the update is complete.

 Each workload resource implements its own rules for handling changes to the Pod template.
-If you want to read more about StatefulSet specifically, read [Update strategy](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets) in the StatefulSet Basics tutorial.
+If you want to read more about StatefulSet specifically, read [](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets) in the StatefulSet Basics tutorial.

 On Nodes, the [kubelet](https://kubernetes.io/docs/reference/generated/kubelet) does not directly observe or manage any of the details around pod templates and updates; those details are abstracted away.
 That abstraction and separation of concerns simplifies system semantics, and makes it feasible to extend the cluster's behavior without changing existing code.